Blueprint Travelers

 The buildings of the Central Business District of Sydney

 A free walking tour of the Central Business District and the Rocks will gives you a good introduction to the history and culture of the city and takes you through some of the important areas of Sydney’s center.
 The tour with I’m Free goes through the major sights and also gives you a good jumping off point for visiting some of the other parts of Sydney.
+This is one of the top things to do in Sydney to get an introduction of the city.

 Crossing the Sydney Harbor Bridge by Foot